-- FSFN accuracy, as ICWSIS is now a historical data base
+- FSFN accuracy

 - Demographic Data Validity

 - Timely and Valid Data Input

 Timely and Valid Input of Data

 The Care Manager is the responsible party to update the Case Record as outlined in Brevard Family Partnership OP 1042.

 To increase the validity of the information, the pre-service training should be restructured to support this model.
 Brevard Family Partnership assumed responsibility for Pre-Service and Certification on January 1, 2006.
 Brevard Family Partnership has re-designed the pre-service curriculum to integrate the content training with the functionality training for FSFN.
 This integration will support the timely and valid input within the Case Record.